Media Culture and Communication

 - English Language Requirement:

 If English is not your first language, you will need to meet the UK Border Agency's and the University's minimum English language requirements, such as the International English Language Test (IELTS) overall score of 6.0 with 5.5 in each component.

 - A-level subjects: No specific subjects required.
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
 You must have a minimum of two A-Levels.

-- Relevant subjects: Communications and Culture, Sociology, History, English, Philosophy
+- Relevant subjects: Media Communications, Media Studies, Sociology, History, English, Philosophy and Politics.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.